Oxlade family via Victoria

 Ballarat & Vicinity has that Thomas Gill was bound at an early age as an apprentice to the coachbuilding trade.
 In the meantime, his father having died, he agreed to accompany his employer who was about to emigrate to Australia.
 Thomas arrived Melbourne 1853 and proceeded to the goldfields at Ballarat.
 After a time, he returned to coachbuilding for several years, subsequently engaging in boat building.
 In 1875 he erected the popular hostelry Gill's Lake View House at corner Mill st and Wendouree pde.
 An expert yachtsman, he always took a keen interest in aquatic sports.
 He was a founder of the City Rowing Club, shareholder in pioneer steamer Victoria at Lake Wendouree and owned first private steamer there, Wendouree.

-Gill's Boatshed constructed 1864 is across the road near Lake View House, both buildings remain today, latter hotel The Views: more
+Gill's Boatshed constructed 1864 is across the road near Lake View House, both buildings remain today, latter hotel The Views, more

 children of Emma nee Oxlade & Thomas Gill (Gell)

-all children born Ballarat, most births reg as Gell, all deaths as Gill
+most births reg as Gell, all deaths as Gill

 1.